SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.43.md

 #### New feature check: Usage of 'whereAttribute' [ID_36787]

-A new feature check now verifies whether the `whereAttribute` is being used.
+A new feature check now verifies whether the `whereAttribute` attribute is being used.

 This check can return the following error messages: